 In winter sports the practical approach would be to embrace the missing wintry geographical dimensions of the world.
 This missing link is Eurasia, key regions in the Nordics and to unleash the huge ice hockey and ball-sports potential elsewhere.

 Bandy will clearly strengthen the Games.
 Bandy has real ongoing activity on 3 continents.
-Bandy captures the world heritage of ball-sport.
-Bandy will as an important heritage sport fill out the missing link in Eurasia, major regions in the Nordics and unleash the ice hockey and ball-sports potential
+Bandy captures the world heritage of ball-sports.
+Bandy will as an important heritage sport fill out the missing link in Eurasia, major regions in the Nordics and unleash the ice hockey and ball-sports potential.